sabifo4/sabifo4.github.io/01_about.md

    * **CLOE Winter Quarterly Symposium** *(Dec 2021)*
       Part of the organising committee of the CLOE anniversary symposium.

+   * **Interview at Evolution Soup** *(Jan 2022)*
+      Interview I had at Evolution soup with regards to my research contribution to the study on the most precise evolutionary timeline for mammals.
+You will learn a little bit more about my academic career, the outline of this research study and how each author contributed to this project, how we can apply Bayesian stats to evolutionary biology studies, and what it feels like working as a computational biologist/bioinformatician in academic research.
+      You can watch the interview [here](https://www.youtube.com/watch?v=shsOpkkcq_A&feature=youtu.be).

    * **International Day of Women and Girls in Science** *(Jan/Feb 2022)*
       Interview with the students at IE Cañada Blanch, where I talked about my career as a computational biologist and answered the students' questions about how I feel as a woman pursuing a career in science.
 You can see the videos with my answers to the students' questions [here](https://www.youtube.com/playlist?list=PLy_Y_fVXS6UxEmAPatrdVrLYzxAzDNNtP).